 Since drying your boots this way is not the best option available, you should probably check if boot manufacturers have any warnings about dryers.
 It’s still a handy solution if you have nothing else at the moment.

 Shoe Drying Dos and Don’ts

 To know how to dry them in a dryer or any other way, you first need to know your shoes.
-Make sure to check the material and any instructions that you may have got from the manufacturer.
+Make sure to check the material and any instructions that you may have gotten from the manufacturer.

 Campfires are also the reason behind many ruined shoes and boots, I’ve experienced it firsthand.
 If you need to use a campfire to dry your footwear, make sure to place them at least 5 feet away from the fire.
 Even further if it’s a big one.

 If your shoes are delicate, any kind of heat source is a bad idea.
 In this case, you can crumple up a piece of newspaper and place it inside the boot.
 It will soak up the moisture, but it will be slow.

 Footwear dryers can be a huge help here, they blow warm air and can dry all types of shoes without damaging them.